gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 In case of a tie, points are awarded according to the team score at the end of question 20.
 Overtime is used solely to determine placements.

-If ties are not being broken in prelims, more than 1 team can receive 1st place, 2nd place, or 3rd place points.
+If ties are not being broken in prelims, more than 1 team can receive 1st place or 2nd place points.
+If 2 tied for 1st, then other team is 3rd.
+If 2 tied for 2nd, then the 1st team is 1st and the other 2 are 2nd.

 ### Team Points Calculation